slavrd/az-hello-dfunc/README.md

 ### Publish the function to Azure

 * Crate a Function App in Azure which will host the function
-* Publish the function - `func azure functionapp publish <name of the host function app>`
+* Publish the function - `func azure functionapp publish <name of the host function app>` - need to have Azure CLI or PowerShell installed and logged in.